khunspoonzi/yank/README.md

 )
 ```

 The above snippet demonstrates a shorthand and longhand version of the same interface declaration.
 The shorthand version expects a column name on the left side and a cast on the right side.
-The longhand version expects a dictionary on the right side that contains at least the cast specification .
+The longhand version expects a dictionary on the right side that contains at least the cast specification, plus any other interface options as necessary.

 Currently supported interface options include: